hychen39/javascript_teach/ch3/ch_03_part_2.md

 In the above object literal:
 - The properties are key-value pairs separated by a colon `:`.
 - The methods are key-function pairs separated by a colon `:`.
-- The `this` keyword is used to refer to the object itself to access the object's properties and methods.
+- The `this` keyword refers to the object itself to access the object's properties and methods.

 ### Object constructor: the template to create multiple objects